ariary/soa/README.md

 2. Starts a local HTTP proxy and overrides the relevant env vars to point to it
 3. Spawns your command with the modified environment
 4. For every source archive download, asks the check server
-5. Metadata requests pass through — no delay on lookups
+5. Metadata requests pass through (no delay on lookups)
 6. When done, the proxy shuts down and `soa` exits with your command's exit code

 Currently supported: **Go**.
 Each ecosystem is a `Manager` — adding one is a single interface implementation.